Can You Stain MDF? (Staining Methods & Step-by-Step Guide)

 Step #8: Tidy Up

-Finally, you’ll want to clean up your work area and supplies, such as used brushes.
+Finally, you’ll want to clean up your work area and supplies like your used brushes.

 It’s essential to clean polyurethane off your brush immediately after using it to get the maximum life out of your brush.
 You should also remove any polyurethane from your body or hands if it spilled during application.